chipsalliance/firrtl-spec/spec.md

 # Property Assignments

-Connections between property typed expressions (see [@sec:property-types]) are not supported in the `connect`{.firrtl} statement (see [@sec:connects]).
+Connections between property typed expressions (see [@sec:property-types]) are not supported in the `connect`{.firrtl} statement (see [@sec:connections]).

 Instead, property typed expressions are assigned with the `propassign`{.firrtl} statement.

-Property typed expressions have the normal rules for flow (see [@sec:flows]), but otherwise use a stricter, simpler algorithm than `connect`{.firrtl}.
+Property typed expressions have the normal rules for flow (see [@sec:flow]), but otherwise use a stricter, simpler algorithm than `connect`{.firrtl}.
 In order for a property assignment to be legal, the following conditions must hold:

 1. The left-hand and right-hand side expressions must be of property types.